oneapi-src/oneDAL/README.md

     - **Windows\***:
         - Download and install free Community License Intel TBB (see [Get Intel(R) Performance Libraries for Free](https://registrationcenter.intel.com/en/forms/?productid=2558&licensetype=2)) or build your own Intel TBB from [Intel(R) TBB GitHub repository](https://github.com/intel/tbb).
-        - Set an environment variables for Intel TBB.
+        - Set environment variables for Intel TBB.
 For example:

                 call "C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\tbb\bin\tbbvars.bat" intel64 all

     - **Linux/macOS\***:
-        - Use pre-build package or build TBB on your own.
-Or simply use scripts to dothis for you:
+        - Use pre-build package or build Intel TBB on your own.
+Alternatively, you can use scripts to do this for you:

                 scripts/tbb.sh [32|32e]